rubyworks/clik/README.md

   ans = ask "Are you nice?
 [Y/N]"

-Other Ruby programs have there own ask methods, and can just as soon override this very simple one, no big deal.
+Other Ruby libraries have thier own take on the #ask method, and this very simple implementation can just as soon be overridden.
+No biggy.
 But it's nice to have for simple use cases.

 ## Acknowledgements

-Many thanks are in order to Michel Martens and his Clap library, who (AFAIK) pioneered the simple and elegant approach to option parsing.
+We have to give credit where credit is due.
+This interface is the great achievement of Michel Martens, who created the original [Clap](https://github.com/soveran/clap) library from which CLI.K evolved.
+Mr. Martens deserives high praise for this design.
+It's not easy to realize that this level of simplicity is all one really needs!
+Thank you, Michel!

 ## Copyrights & License